-The staff matters most to a successful makerspace, not the equipment.
+The staff matters most to a successful creative spaces, not the equipment.

-Yet, an inadequate budget for staffing is among the most common oversights when planning or running a makerspace.
-I have served on countless makerspace committees that held an “if we build it (and stuff it full of tools), they will come” attitude that only allowed them to see as far as opening day.
+An inadequate budget for staffing is one of the most common oversights when planning or running a creative space.
+I have served on countless creative space committees with an “if we build it (and fill it with tools), they will come” mentality, often focusing solely on opening day without considering long-term sustainability.

-Institutions must appropriately allocate enough money for both start-up and a multi-year runway for front-line staff if they wish to establish an inclusive makerspace and safe ecosystem that ensures a healthy creative culture.
+Institutions must allocate sufficient funds for both start-up costs and a multi-year runway to support front-line staff if they wish to establish an inclusive creative space and a safe ecosystem that fosters a healthy creative culture.

-Additionally, makerspace staff should be dedicated and not have dual roles.
-In educational settings, the makerspace is often run by a faculty member or librarian in addition to their primary duties, and this staffing attempt needs to be revised.
-The equipment may stay operational at best, but a vibrant culture never manifests.
+Additionally, creative space staff should be dedicated to the space and not burdened with dual roles.
+In educational settings, creative spaces are often managed by a faculty member or librarian who is already responsible for other duties.
+This staffing model needs to be reevaluated.
+While the equipment may stay operational at best, a vibrant culture will fail to develop.

-While the rationale of being efficient and saving money is understandable, in most cases where someone adds the makerspace tech role to what is often a full plate, the makerspace never runs smoothly.
-Common problems in makerspaces without a dedicated shop tech are; the disorganization of tools and materials, broken, unsafe, and lost tools and consumables that run out and never reordered.
-A makerspace operated this way, especially a new makerspace that hopes to gain traction among its community of stakeholders, will constantly disappoint, leading to a high likelihood of failure.
+While the rationale of being efficient and saving money is understandable, in most cases, where someone takes on the creative space tech role in addition to a full plate of responsibilities, the creative space will not run smoothly.
+Common problems in creative spaces without a dedicated shop tech include the disorganization of tools and materials, broken or unsafe equipment, and consumables that run out and are never reordered.
+A creative space run in this way, especially a new creative space hoping to gain traction among its community, will constantly disappoint, increasing the likelihood of failure.

-Instead, if you can’t swing a full-time employee, I advise makerspaces to hire a part-time student or local community member.
-Someone with dedicated time or salary with set hours ensures your makerspace remains welcoming and in good working order, facilitating success for all stakeholders.
+If hiring a full-time employee is not feasible, I advise creative spaces to hire a part-time student or local community member.
+Someone with dedicated time, set hours, and a small salary ensures that the creative space remains welcoming and in good working order, which facilitates success for all stakeholders.

-The vast majority (60-70%) of the operating costs of a makerspace should be in staff salaries.
-The short-sightedness of getting the makerspace built often removes the foresight necessary to design the organizational chart and long-term staffing operations that ensure success.
+The vast majority (60-70%) of a creative space’s operating costs should go toward staff salaries.
+The short-sightedness of focusing on building the creative space often leads to neglecting the foresight necessary to design the organizational structure and staffing plan that will ensure its long-term success.

-Of course, much depends on the; number of stakeholders, square footage, equipment, and strategic goals.
-The suggestions below are a foundation to consider when designing a makerspace organization staffing structure.
+Of course, much depends on the number of stakeholders, square footage, equipment, and strategic goals.
+The following suggestions provide a foundation to consider when designing the staffing structure for a creative space organization.

-If your new makerspace is below 2000 sq/ft, ideally, it will open its doors with two dedicated staff — a manager and a shop technician.
-The manager focuses on vision, budgets, staffing, outreach, etc. While the cornerstone of a safe and functioning prototyping facility, the shop tech’s job includes; equipment operations, tool safety, equipment training, maintenance, and fabrication assistance.
+If your new creative space is below 2000 sq/ft, ideally, it will open its doors with two dedicated staff — a manager and a shop technician.
+The manager focuses on vision, budgets, staffing, outreach, etc. While the cornerstone of a safe and functioning prototyping facility, the shop tech’s job includes equipment operations, tool safety, equipment training, maintenance, and fabrication assistance.

-Now, if we scale up to a 3000–5000 sq/ft makerspace that contains 1 - 3 shops, your organization will likely require, at minimum, three staff members:
+If we scale up to a 3000–5000 sq/ft creative space that contains 1 - 3 shops, your organization will likely require, at minimum, three staff members:

 • One Manager